 - Students that have been dismissed or suspended from Old Westbury or any previously attended college, will need to provide the College more detailed information to determine eligibility to participate in a study abroad program.

 - Students convicted of a felony will need to provide our University more detailed information to determine eligibility to participate in a study abroad program.

-- Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY College at Old Westbury.
+- Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY Old Westbury.

 - Late applications will not be accepted.
 Completed applications must be submitted by the required datelines.

 How to Enroll

 First Step: Obtain a SUNY Overseas Academic Program Application from the OIES (Campus Center, Room I-210).
-You can also visit the SUNY website at https://www.suny.edu/studyabroad/ and download a copy of the application.
+You can also visit the SUNY study abroad website at and download a copy of the application.